hawkesprocess/wheregoes-tracer/README.md

-# 🚨 Stop Putting Sensitive Information In Public Tools
+# 🚨 Stop Putting Sensitive Information On Public Tools like Wheregoes.com

 ## ⚡ Overview
 This project automates the tracking of URLs by scraping and logging them.
 If a URL contains trigger keywords (e.g., `X`, `Y`), it alerts a designated Discord channel via a webhook.